awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.md

 1. On the **Specify DB Details** page, specify your DB instance information\.
 Choose **Next** when you are finished\.
 ****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html)
+<a name="rds-postgresql-original-console-parameter-guidance"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html)

 1. On the **Configure Advanced Settings** page, provide additional information that RDS needs to launch the PostgreSQL DB instance\.
 The table shows settings for an example DB instance\.
 Specify your DB instance information, then choose **Create database**\.
 ****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html)
+<a name="rds-postgresql-original-console-advanced-parameter-guidance"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html)

 1. On the final page, choose **Create database**\.